sourcebots/docs/content/api/motor-board.md

 motor_board = r.motor_boards['SERIAL']
 ```

-This board object has a property for each of the motors connected to it.
-These are mapped to the `m0` and `m1` variables.
+This board object has attributes for each of the motors connected to it, named `m0` and `m1`.
 The boards are labelled so you know which motor is which.

 ```python
 r.motor_board.m0